SecureOps Blog on Cybersecurity

 • On Expertise: What is the structure of your analyst team, and what level of access will we have to advanced analysts for proactive engagements?

-Evaluate providers not by price alone, but by asking precise questions, verifying their capabilities, and clarifying all expectations.
+Evaluate providers not by price alone, but by asking precise questions verifying their capabilities, and clarifying all expectations.
+Similar MSSP value assessment questions can guide your evaluation process.
 A clear understanding of scope, limitations, and options will help you identify a partner that truly strengthens your cybersecurity posture.
+For organizations with regulatory requirements, selecting a compliance-focused MDR provider can deliver additional value by streamlining audit preparation and maintaining continuous compliance monitoring.

 To help buyers find the best MDR service for their needs, read the SecureOps Buyer’s Guide to Co-Managed MDR Services.